ranjancse26/Stratis-SaleDeedRegistry/README.md

 **Please note - The Console App config needs to be updated for Contract Address and Sender Address.
 The Buyer, Owner and Payee Address also needs to be created.**

-Testing the console app is a real simple thing.
+Testing the console app is a really simple thing.
 That's because of the way how it's coded with "Actors".
-One just needs to set the application configuration and then hit a break point to debug or directly run the same.
-You should be able to see the SaleDeedRegistry contract operations being called and the Receipt Response is being displayed on console.
+One just needs to set the application configuration and then hit a breakpoint to debug or directly run the same.
+You should be able to see the SaleDeedRegistry contract operations being called and the Receipt Response is being displayed on the console.
 If everything goes well, you should be able to see the application state set to - "Approved".
 Which means the sale deed registry operations have been successfully executed and the ownership has to transferred from the seller to buyer.

-Here are the application configuration.
-There are default appsetting keys and there are important configurable elements like Sender, Buyer, Owner/Seller, Payee and Contract Address that one needs to correctly as per the contract deployment and the wallet address creation for Buyer, Seller and the Payee.
+Here is the application configuration.
+There are default app settings keys and there are important configurable elements like Sender, Buyer, Owner/Seller, Payee and Contract Address that one needs to correctly as per the contract deployment and the wallet address creation for Buyer, Seller and the Payee.

 ```
 <?xml version="1.0" encoding="utf-8" ?>